dkk40/My-First-Repository/README.md

 # My-First-Repository
-This Repo is referred to as a remote repository.
+This Repo is a remote repository.